Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails

-In summary, the primary contributions of this paper are twofold: we propose and formally define the \ours\ phenomenon as a key challenge in the lifecycle of adaptive, self-evolving LLM agents, and we design testbeds for systematically evaluating this phenomenon.
-Using these testbeds, we demonstrate that the ATP phenomenon is pervasive, and that current alignment methods (e.g., direct preference optimization (DPO)~\citep{rafailov2023direct}, group relative policy optimization (GRPO)~\citep{shao2024deepseekmath}) offer only a fragile defense against such dynamic decay, as their effects are easily overridden by in-context experience.
+In summary, the primary contributions of this paper are twofold: we propose and formally define the \ours\ phenomenon as a key challenge in the lifecycle of self-evolving LLM agents, and we design testbeds for systematically evaluating this phenomenon.
+Using these testbeds, we demonstrate that the ATP phenomenon is pervasive, and that current alignment methods offer limited defense against such dynamic decay, as their effects may be easily overridden by in-context experience.
 We expect this work to provide a foundation for better understanding the emergent risks posed by self-evolving agentic LLM systems.

 In this section, as illustrated in Figure~\ref{fig:main_fig}, we introduce the \ours\ phenomenon in self-evolving LLM agents, focusing on how aligned policy shift through iterative self-evolution.
 We analyze this process through two complementary paradigms: (1) \textit{Self-Interested Exploration}, which frames \ours\ as an iterative drift from initially rule-abiding behavior toward self-interested policies as repeated high-reward deviations accumulate during self-evolution; and (2) \textit{Imitative Strategy Diffusion}, which frames \ours\ as a social learning dynamic in which deviant strategies spread across a multi-agent population, gradually transforming individual deviations into collective norms that overturn prior alignment.
 We detail both paradigms below.